 Over the last few years, many of our clients have expressed interest in demonstrating the impact that various system-wide performance improvement initiatives might have on patient outcomes or financial metrics.
 One of our colleagues from a large hospital system recently posed a similar question about triage.
-Like many initiatives, given there are so many variables in play, it is extremely difficult to pinpoint a cause and effect with triage; however, let’s explore a few areas where you could expect to see improvements in an efficient, safe triage process.
+Like many initiatives, given there are so many variables in play, it is extremely difficult to pinpoint a cause and effect with triage; however, let’s explore four areas in which you could expect to see improvements with an efficient, safe triage process.

 - Hospital Triage: An Under-Appreciated Risk?